srlinuxeurope/DCFPartnerHackathon/README.md

 During this hackathon you can work on any problem/project you are inspired to tackle or on one of the pre-provided projects of varying difficulty.
 Below you can find a table with links towards those pre-provided project which you can use as a baseline for the problem/project you might want to tackle or perform the tasks we've set up for you.

-If you have your own project in mind then we would suggest to use either the [Standard SR OS lab](./sros-generic-lab/) or the [Standard SR Linux lab](./srl-generic-lab/).
+If you have your own project in mind then we would suggest to use the [Standard SR Linux lab](./srl-generic-lab/).

 Each pre-provided project comes with a README of it's own, please click the pre-provided projects for more information.